Biochemistry1-FFM/uORF-Tools/README.md

          git clone git@github.com:anibunny12/uORF-Tools.git

-Copy genome.fa and annotation.gtf to folder.
+Copy the genome and the annotation file into the uORF-Tools folder and name them genome.fa and annotation.gtf.

-Copy your fastq files and name them according to a METHOD-CONDITION-SAMPLEID.fastq scheme (e.g. Total-ctrl-1.fastq)
+Create a folder fastq/ and copy your fastq files into the folder.
+Name the files according to a METHOD-CONDITION-SAMPLEID.fastq scheme (e.g. Total-ctrl-1.fastq)

 Edit config.yaml and change methods, conditions, sampleids and adapters according to your experiment setup.